Mega Man Star Force (TV series): Solo and Laplace

 In the third installment, he's joined by a new type of EM being (called "Wizards") named Laplace.
 Laplace is presumably an EM Being (UMA) freed from the Remnants of Mu when it was destroyed.
 Laplace was either drawn to Solo's loneliness, or the fact that he is the last Murian alive.
 Laplace differs from other EM Beings, being more electromagnetic 'light' than material, making him quite opposite to Acid.
 Since Solo can already perform Wave Change on his own, he does not Wave Change with Laplace.
 Rather, Laplace uses his Wizard abilities to transform into a large scimitar that Rogue uses in place of his old broadsword.
 His goal is to eliminate Dealer, the reason being that they are misusing Murian technology.
 He somewhat reluctantly joins Geo's side in the struggle against Meteor G, and in the finale deletes Virgo and Corvus when they turn on their hosts and brings Jack and Queen Tia back to Earth.
 Throughout the game, Solo has saved Geo from a number of dangerous encounters, many of which Geo is oblivious to, though Solo mostly does so as an excuse for saying Geo was in his way.
 During the post-game content involving Sirius, Rogue shows up outside of the Black Hole Server with the intention of defeating Sirius and reclaiming a stolen piece of Murian metal, but does not intend to do so until after the black hole swallows up Planet FM.
-Upon being defeated, Rogue says that he and Geo will never see eye to eye, but admits that Geo is strong enough to protect his bonds.
+Upon being defeated, Rogue says that he and Geo will never see eye to eye, but admits that Geo is strong enough to protect his bonds and Link Power.
 Solo has been registered by the Satella Police's Project TC as No. 002, suggesting he attempted wave changing soon after the Hunter VG was installed, and before Geo did.
 Rogue Noise is a secret Noise Change in Mega Man Star Force 3.

 In the anime, Solo is even more of an enigma, as he appears to be working to collect the OOPArts by himself, and rarely speaks.
 He is shown to be quite powerful in combat, almost effortlessly defeating Geo upon their first encounter, and later again in a three-on-one fight against Geo, Sonia, and Cancer Bubble.
 However, Geo proved more than a match for Solo when he gained the Berserk Sword.
 He eventually disappears through a portal to Mu, and is discovered there by Geo and Sonia much later in stasis.
 He is then revealed to be the protector of the seal on Le Mu, and only pursued the OOPArts so that they could not be used to revive it.
 Though defeated by Hollow, he reappears to help Geo seal Le Mu back within Mu for once and for all.